 Participating in Community Gardens

-There are 2 options available for participating in the community gardens in the parks program.
+There are two options available for participating in the community gardens in the parks program.
 You can participate in an existing park land community garden by having your name added to a waiting list if the garden is full.
 Or you can work with other citizens to build a community garden on park land near your neighborhood.
 To have your name added to the waiting list email Parks Volunteers.

 Existing Park Land Community Gardens